Humanities/Arts Exam > Humanities/Arts Notes > Legal Studies for Class 12 > CBSE Textbook Solutions: Law and Sustainable Development

 Q1.
 What is the meaning of sustainable development?
 What does it aim to achieve?

-Ans: Sustainable development is defined as economic development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
-This concept emphasizes a balanced approach to growth, ensuring that environmental integrity is maintained while fostering economic progress.
+Ans: Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
+It promotes a balanced approach to progress by integrating economic growth with environmental protection and social justice.
+Sustainable development aims to ensure that natural resources and ecosystems are conserved while enabling people to enjoy improved living standards and opportunities.

 Q2.
 When and why was the SDG Framework adopted?
 How can these SDGs be achieved?